 A free, creative multimedia project for KS3 students in Manchester, London and Birmingham aimed at inspiring young people’s interests in different creative fields.
 The REFRAME: Inspire Schools Project gets students working collaboratively with artist-educators on a digital ‘zine’, weaving poetry, visual art and digital skills to create their own online publication, supported by Apple technology.
-Students will take their creative brief from the Southbank Centre’s artistic programme, which this summer includes Tavares Strachan’s There is Light Somewhere at the Hayward Gallery.
+Students will take their creative brief from the Southbank Centre’s artistic programme, as part of their 75th anniversary celebrations happening in Summer 2026.

 This project is a unique opportunity for students to explore their creativity across different mediums, work with world-class artists, and share their work with performance and exhibition opportunities.
 As part of the project, participating teachers will receive free CPD sessions to develop their own creative and digital skills, and how to use them in the classroom.